 Overall, if you are invested in the ASUS eco-system and already have other Republic Of Gamers products, especially with Aura Sync enabled, the ROG Claymore is the natural choice for you.
 Yes, it doesn’t have a USB port on the back.
 Yes, there are no media controls except for the volume knob.
 Yes, it is expensive, but so are the rest of the ROG products family and you are already used to the ASUS Pricing.
 The Aura Sync and the fan controls/overclocking options are really nice and well worth the price tag if they work for you.
 That’s why this keyboard is named “For The Asus Fans”.
 Because it is.
 If you are one – buy it – it is well worth the price.

-7. Cougar Puri – For The FPS Purists
+7. Cougar Puri – Good For FPS Games

 There are two versions of this keyboard – the Cougar Puri and Puri TKL.
 The only difference between the two is the absence of the numerical keypad on the TKL compared to the full 104 keys Puri.
 Evidently, the full Puri is really hard to find in most outlets we’ve tried, but if you are patient enough I’m sure it will be well available soon enough.